 5.3.1 Decentralized Data Storage

-As we know, an operator keeps different types of data for operation.
+An operator keeps different types of data for operation.
 These data could be user-owned data, subscription data, operational logs, system monitoring KPIs and so on.
 The data could be sensitive and confidential.
 Hence, any loss or tamper of UE profile data may not only breach customer's privacy, but also violate law (e.g. GDPR).

 With PDL, a decentralized storage system can be built where, firstly, the operator has options to choose the strategy of how data should be stored, either on-chain or off-chain, depending on the characteristics (e.g. size and sensitivity) of the data; in addition, the integrity of the data can be guaranteed because all records are immutable; last but not least, the single point of failure is mitigated.
 This largely enhances the resilience/security of data storage.